liurobinn/FireHzd/README.md

 # FireHzd
-Software for the flight computer Robin V5.0 I Love Gravity.
+Software for the Flight Computer V5.0 I Love Gravity.
+Also compatable with V4.0 Big Brain.
 # Include
 1. DMP output based on MPU6050 example code by Jeff Rowberg
 2. BMP280 output based on SparkFun examples.